kelmcm/portfolio/project.md

 - I can do this by buying from local/non-commercial companies.

 ### Setup
-_The fishery is a huge part of Newfoundland culture and economy._
+_Takeaway: The fishery is a huge part of Newfoundland culture and economy._

 - Early 1900s, Newfoundland was struggling as an independent country
   - Map: Point on Newfoundland, Canada.